gclssvglx/python-workshop/slides.md

 (venv) $ python -m unittest discover
 ```

-You sould get some errors.
+You sould get some errors telling you the thing you're trying to test doesn't exist yet.

 ---